Corey Pullig

-Corey Pullig (born October 23, 1973) is a former quarterback for Texas A&M University who went on to play professionally for the Arena Football League's Grand Rapids Rampage and Buffalo Destroyers.
+Corey Pullig (born October 23, 1973) is a former quarterback for Texas A&M University who went on to play professionally for the Arena Football League (AFL)'s Grand Rapids Rampage and Buffalo Destroyers.

-High school career
+Early life

 Pullig was a Parade All-American at Deer Park High School in Deer Park, Texas.
 He was highly recruited and came to Texas A&M after being promised a shot at the starting job by then offensive coordinator Bob Toledo and head coach R. C. Slocum.

 College career

 1992 season

 Pullig began his true freshman year (1992) behind sophomore Jeff Granger, but took the job when Granger suffered a concussion against SMU.
 Making his first start at quarterback for the No. 5-ranked Aggies against Louisville, Pullig led the team to victory in front of an ABC television national audience at Kyle Field.

 The next week Pullig outdueled Houston Cougars' quarterback Jimmy Klingler in front of a national television audience on ESPN at the Astrodome.
 Pullig threw for 272 yards as the Aggies rallied from a 17-10 halftime deficit with 21 unanswered points in the third quarter.
 His 17 completions in the game ranked No. 3 all-time by a freshman at A&M while his passing yards ranked second.

 Texas A&M defeated in-state rival Texas, 31-10, that year at Darrell K Royal–Texas Memorial Stadium in Austin.
 Texas A&M also defeated all Southwest Conference opponents to win the 1992 Southwest Conference Championship.

 Texas A&M faced Notre Dame in the Cotton Bowl and lost 28-3.
 This was Texas A&M's only loss that season.